- Reference Number: HEY-617/2021

 When the Upper GI Endoscopy procedure is completed the nurse caring for you will re-position the trolley that you are on ready for the next procedure.
 All the equipment used for the first procedure will then be replaced for the second procedure.
 If you are having sedation, further sedation may be given at this time.
 If you are having Entonox you will be instructed on how to use it now.

 The endoscopist will examine your bottom with a finger.
 This allows lubricating jelly to be applied and to examine the first few centimetres of the large bowel, which is sometimes not seen by the camera.
 When the camera is inserted into your bottom, air is gently passed into the bowel.
-This opens up the bowel so the endoscopist can see where he/she is going.
+This opens up the bowel so the endoscopist can see where they are going.
 At first you may feel that you want to go to the toilet.
 You may feel a little anxious and embarrassed that you will pass a motion.

 DO NOT WORRY